AndrewDGordon/stan/installation.md

 The purpose of this document is explain how to install an httpstan server, and how to interact with it using Excel for the web.

+Beware: these instructions are for a demo.
+A usable secure solution will require more development.

 ![A test image](excel-stan.jpg)

 # How to install httpstan on Ubuntu in WSL2 on Windows 11